Rowing Basics

 Sculling at BIAC

-Most scullers go out in singles (one-person boats, denoted as 1x) or doubles (two-person boats, denoted as 2x).
+Most scullers go out in singles (one-person boats, denoted as 1x, where the x indicates the rower has two oars) or doubles (two-person boats, denoted as 2x).
 BIAC also has several 4x (quad) shells.
-The x indicates the absence of a coxswain, the helmsman and in-boat coach.
+The x indicates that each rower has two oars and there is no coxswain (or simply cox) to steer.

 For more information on sculling, see Mike Sullivan's Sculling Manual.